pranavdesai16/AtliQ-Hardware-Business-Insights-360/README.md

 ## Datasets

-Before diving into analysis, understanding the datasets is crucial.
+Before diving into analysis, it is crucial to understand the datasets.
 The datasets consist of two tables:

 Dimension table: Static data like customer and product details.